madspaaskesen/aether-renderer-core/README.md

 # 🌸 aether-renderer-core

+✨ Rust CLI to convert PNG/WebP sequences into transparent .webm or .mp4 videos.
+Built for creative layering, visual rituals, and a future GUI.

 Convert PNG or WebP frame sequences into transparent `.webm` or `.mp4` videos using Rust + ffmpeg.

 ---